You are currently browsing the monthly archive for April, 2008.

 To choose industrial meat is to support a system that has long ago put family farmers out of business.
 Essentially, it is only the big players–those who bought into factory systems–who are feeding America.
 We do have lower prices at the retail level.
 But ultimately, what is the real cost of cheap meat?
 You need to factor in the $20 billion per year in government subsidies to commodity farmers, higher medical costs attributable to excessive diets, antibiotic resistance in common bacterial strains, a dead zone in the Gulf of Mexico, the inordinate need for oil for petrochemical fertilizers, and dwindling aquifers–the list goes on.

 Beauty you see in art is as important as beauty you see in nature.
 A connection to either beauty inspires.
-These paintings are by Romaine Brook a painter who moves me.
+These paintings are by Romaine Brooks a painter who moves me.
 I think she did her most amazing work from 1920 through 1924, painting portraits of women in blacks and grays.
-Brook’s story reminds me that you may not know it at the time, but amazing things are just around the corner, you just need to get there.
+Brooks’ story reminds me that you may not know it at the time, but amazing things may be around the corner, you just need to get there.

 Who inspires you?